Hopefully by now, if you work in marketing, you know that you need to be using campaign tags on all your marketing urls.

-Look no further than below for our campaign tagging checklist.
+Look no further than below for the ultimate guide to Google Analytics campaign tagging.

 - Google AdWords